Wednesday, January 29, 2025

 QUILON, KUNDARA, KOTTARAKARA, AVANISWARAM, PUNALUR, EDAMON, TENMALAI, ARYANKAVU, BHAGAVATHIPURAM & SHENCOTTA.

 Set numbers, for the British India Railway Mail system, were used to distinguish between groups of sorters working on a shift system.
-It is an usual procedure for the British India railway station office....and Travancore seems to follow the British system.
+It is an usual procedure for the British India railway station office....and Travancore seems to have followed the British system.

 In 1907, Indian Rail Mail services were divided into 4 circles, and each circle in charge of an Inspector-General of Railway Mail Services & Sorting.